 - Perform a backup of the existing USMT Configuration XML files

-- Determine the existing installation path of Windows 10 ADK in the server. (whether it is default C:\ drive or any other alternative drives)
+- Determine the current installation path of Windows 10 ADK in the server. (whether it is default C:\ drive or any other alternative drives)

 SCCM Windows ADK and WinPE Upgrade